datavis-tech/graph-diagrams/README.md

  * <a href="https://github.com/datavis-tech/reactive-function">reactive-function</a>
  * <a href="https://github.com/datavis-tech/graph-data-structure">graph-data-structure</a>

 To use, clone this repository then run `npm start`.
-To open a graph file from the `/public/graphs` directory, add the name of the file to the URL hash (e.g. [http://localhost:3000/#full-name](http://localhost:3000/#full-name)).
+To open a graph file from the `/public/graphs` directory, add the name of the file to the URL hash (e.g. [http://localhost:3000/#full-name](http://localhost:3000/#full-name)) then refresh the page.
+This is all the tool does currently.
+There are plans to save the coordinates for fixed nodes in the graph files.

 Draws from [Reactive Flow Diagram](http://bl.ocks.org/curran/5905182da50a4667dc00).